Catahoula Leopard Dog Temperament: What's Good About 'Em, What's Bad About 'Em

-Louisiana Catahoula Leopard Dog Temperament, Personality, Behavior, Traits, and Characteristics, by Michele Welton.
-Copyright © 2000-2013
+Catahoula Leopard Dog Temperament, Personality, Behavior, Traits, and Characteristics, by Michele Welton.
+Copyright © 2000-2018

 One breeder says, "The Catahoula will not let you forget that you own a dog."

-The Louisiana Catahoula Leopard Dog, often called "King of the Stock Dogs," really belongs on a farm or ranch, for he is a serious worker who goes about his business with tremendous focus and assertiveness.
+The Louisiana Catahoula Leopard Dog, often called "King of the Stock Dogs," belongs on a farm or ranch.
+He is a serious working dog who goes about his business with tremendous focus and assertiveness.

 This athletic, rugged dog requires at least an hour of running exercise each day.
 Without sufficient outlets for his high energy, he will become rambunctious and destructive.

 Most Catahoula Leopard Dogs are reserved with strangers and naturally protective.
-Skittishness and sharpness can be problems in some lines, and Catahoulas need extensive socialization.
+Skittishness and sharpness can be problems in some lines, so you need to be careful about where you get your dog.
+Then you need to socialize extensively, right from puppyhood.

-He can be dominant and pushy with other animals, especially with other dogs of the same sex, and doesn't always cohabit well in multi-pet homes.
-He can be possessive of his food.
+The Catahoula can be dominant and pushy with other animals, especially with other dogs of the same sex.
+He may or may not cohabit well in multi-pet homes.
+Catahoulas can be possessive of their food and belongings.

 Overall, this is a capable, versatile companion when allowed to fulfill his working heritage.
 Otherwise, he may not be happy and can be too much dog to handle.